JackRa88it/Group-Project-1/README.md

--Weather- Current temperature in Fahrenheit and description of weather -News- Top two headlines from the New York Times with link directly to article -Horoscopes- A dropdown menu that displays the horoscope for the sign selected -Notes- A space to type in two to three notes
+-Weather- Current temperature in Fahrenheit and description of weather -News- Top two headlines from the New York Times with link directly to article -Horoscopes- A dropdown menu that displays the horoscope for the sign selected -Notes- A space to create, edit, and delete notes

 Big Cards show:
 -Weather- Current temperature in Fahrenheit, humidity level, wind speed, Ozone level, general forecast for the week